hymaychoi/movie-finder/README.md

 # Top rated movies
-User can retrieve movies by rating both descending and ascending order.
+User can retrieve movies by rating with range slider and find more details about the movie (rating, runtime, summary).

 ## Tech stacks
 html, css, javascript, React, ReactRouterDOM, GithubPages